William Edward Moyses Reilly

-Major General William Edward Moyses Reilly (13 July 1827 – 28 July 1886), born Scarragh, County Down, on 13 January 1827, was fourth son of James Miles Reilly of Cloon Eavin, Co.
+Major General William Edward Moyses Reilly (13 July 1827 – 28 July 1886), born Scarva, County Down, on 13 January 1827, was fourth son of James Miles Reilly of Cloon Eavin, Co.
 Down, by Emilia, second daughter of the Rev Hugh Montgomery of Grey Abbey.
 He was educated at Christ's Hospital, and at the age of fifteen became a cadet at the Royal Military Academy Woolwich.